Dspark + Claude Code Is INSANE (85% Faster + Open Source)

 01

 Start with this video's job: This video breaks down DeepSpark, DeepSeek and Peking University's MIT-licensed speculative decoding framework that speeds up DeepSeek V4 inference by up to 85% without changing the output, and shows how to wire it into Claude Code via vLLM and a thin Anthropic-to-OpenAI proxy.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:45, where the video says: “that actually matters.
 They open source the entire training stack, too, so anyone can build their own version.
 And it plugs into the tools you already use.
 Claude code, open code, any agent that speaks the same API.”

 02